una-language/una-language/example/react-native/readme.md

 # React Native Application Example

-This example contains React Native application that renders `Hello`
+This example contains React Native application that renders `Hello`.

 To launch this example you need to do the following: